IT

 With ATS screening most CVs before a human recruiter ever sees them, tailoring your CV has never been more important.
 So, how do you do it?

-If your CV doesn’t include a good number of the keywords from the job advert, it may never be seen, even if you’re the most qualified candidate.
+If your CV doesn’t include a good number of the keywords from the job posting, it may never be seen, even if you’re the most qualified candidate.

 Here’s how to match your CV to the words that ATS and employers care about:

-• Review the job description and note the recurring terms, particularly in sections like “Responsibilities”, “Required Skills”, and “Preferred Qualifications”.
+- Review the job description and note the recurring terms, particularly in sections such as “Responsibilities”, “Required Skills”, and “Preferred Qualifications”.

-• Integrate keywords naturally: Include the keywords in your “Skills” section and use as many of them in your bullet points and the key ones in your summary.
+- Integrate keywords naturally: Include the keywords in your “Skills” section and use as many of them in your bullet points, with the key ones in your summary.

 Prioritise relevant experience and tools

-IT roles are not equal: they vary significantly.
-If you fill your CV with unrelated details, you weaken your impact.
-Focus on relevant tools and demonstrate to hiring managers that you’re not just looking for any IT job, but the specific role they’re offering by doing the following:
+IT roles are not equal: they vary drastically.
+If you load your CV with unrelated details, you weaken your impact.
+Stick to relevant tools and show hiring managers you’re not looking for just any IT job but the job they’re offering by doing the following:

-• Order by relevance: Prioritise roles, projects, and skills that clearly relate to the position.
+- Order by relevance: Prioritise roles, projects, and skills that clearly connect to the position.

-• Highlight role-specific tools: If the position is for a Sysadmin, some of the essential skills/tools you should include are Linux, Bash, Ansible, Docker, and Nagios.
+- Highlight role-specific tools: If the job is for a Sysadmin, some of the core skills/tools you should include are Linux, Bash, Ansible, Docker, and Nagios.

-• Use role-specific verbs: Action words such as “Designed”, “Tested”, “Configured”, “Automated”, etc., define what IT professionals do.
+- Use role-specific verbs: Action words such as “Designed”, “Tested”, “Configured”, “Automate”, etc., define what IT professionals do.

 Average salaries for an IT technician